-Peptide synthesis is complex process involving several synthetic steps.
-Solid phase peptide synthesis (SPPS) was the initial step in transforming the synthetic process.
+Peptide synthesis is a complex process involving several synthetic steps.
+Solid-phase peptide synthesis (SPPS) was the initial step in transforming the synthetic process.
 The process was further accelerated by microwave synthesis by shortening the time needed for peptide synthesis using microwave irradiation, which reduced the time taken for both the coupling and deprotection steps.
 The next step is the reduction of time needed for peptide synthesis and the quantity of waste produced during the synthetic process.
 These steps can be conveniently accomplished with the Liberty Blue without compromising the high purity of the microwave peptide synthesis.

 The Liberty Blue

 The Liberty Blue (Figure 1) uses an unprecedented combination of hardware and chemistry advances in the transformation of peptide chemistry.
 The absence of restriction points leads to rapid reagent addition.
 The Liberty Blue has further optimized the microwave steps to apply the maximum possible amount of microwave energy to the peptide without causing over-heating of the sample or unwanted side reactions.
-This results in a 30-fold faster system compared to traditional (non-microwave) synthesis, five folds faster than other alternative techniques, and over 80% faster than first generation of microwave systems.
+This results in a 30-fold faster system compared to traditional (non-microwave) synthesis, five folds faster than other alternative techniques, and over 80% faster than first-generation of microwave systems.

 Demonstration of Viability of Liberty Blue